Abhinav0710rajput/NoEEG/README.md

 # NoEEG: A Comprehensive Time Series Analysis and Forecasting Project

 This repository, `NoEEG`, is a collection of research and implementation for time series analysis, with a focus on forecasting and imputation.
-The project explores state-of-the-art models like PatchTST and diffusion models for predicting Depth of Anaesthesia during surgeries.
+We extend an approach implementing a transformer-based cross-attention models to enhance the prediction of brain signals from anesthetic surgeries.
+Our approach generalizes the patch-based attention mechanism to predict depth of anaesthesia.

 ## Features